 SI.
-No. Location of operations/ offices Whether the conditions of environmental approval / clearance are being complied with?
-(Y/N) If no, the reasons thereof and corrective action taken, if any. ------------ --------------------------------- -- ---
+Location of Type of Whether the conditions of environmental approval / clearance are being complied No. operations/ offices operations with?
+(Y/N) If no, the reasons thereof and corrective action taken, if any.

 GRSE does not have any operations/offices in /around ecologically sensitive areas.